gsskhan/git-repository/References/MySql/MySql setup in Docker.md

 From outside container.
 Eg; SQL workbench, DB visualizer, etc
 -------------------------------------------------------------

+The root user will not be able to log in from the host OS (Linux) by default.
 These steps are required to login into MySQL from outside the container.

-The root user will not be able to log in from the host OS (Linux) by default.

 Login to container, next then login to mysql with user root; and password.
 Then, Create a new user, which can be accessed from outside container.
+Remember to use % in hostname.

     gsskhan@gsskhan-Inspiron-3542:~$ docker exec -it mysql bash
     bash-4.4#